beechwoods-software/zephyr-cyw43-driver/README.md

   uart:~$ wifi connect <your ssid> <your passphrase>
 ```

-You can see the full set of wifi subcommands, which can be used to set up an access point or perform other wifi management and control functions, by issuing the "wifi" command with no arguments.
+You can see the full set of wifi subcommands, which can be used to set up an access point or perform other wifi management and control functions, by issuing the **wifi** command with no arguments.

 ### Autoconnecting to your
-If you wish for your image to automatically connect to your own wifi network, uncomment the two lines in app/local.conf and fill them in with your wifi credentials.
+If you wish for your image to automatically connect to your own wifi network, uncomment the two lines in **app/local.conf** and fill them in with your wifi credentials.

 ### Providing support for other boards
 In order to provide support for other boards, a device tree source overlay file will need to be provided to tell the build how the cyw43 module is connected to the system (SDIO or SPI, and which particular pins to be used for that connection).